aerogear-attic/aerogear-js-cookbook/wow_pipeline/README.md

 World of Warcraft Realm Checker
 ===============================

+##NOTICE - THE PIPELINE API HAS BEEN DEPRECATED AND REMOVED IN 2.0

 **Problem**

 You want to connect to a REST service that is being provided on a different domain.